dmidlo/histdata.com-tools/docs/broker-plugin-security.md

 do not authenticate the executing host: these are not unforgeable kernel attestations, signed execution certificates or scientific admissions.

-`run_trusted_broker_plugin` returns a bounded `BrokerTrustedSecurityReceiptV1`
+`run_trusted_broker_plugin` returns `BrokerTrustedSecurityResultV2`, wrapping the
-with exact native admitted events, plan, metadata, session and installed-module binding.
-Its reader recomputes admission and stream identity checks.
+unchanged bounded `BrokerTrustedSecurityReceiptV1` and exact permission execution proof.
+The native receipt retains admitted events, plan, metadata, session and installed-module binding.
+Its reader recomputes admission and stream identity checks; the permission proof separately verifies its exact native binding.
 It makes no asynchronous shutdown or capture-completeness claim.
 Deterministic fixture event bytes match strict-process results without relabeling SDK timestamps or squeezing events into the older legacy capture schema.